amg0/Fly3D/README.md

 - Output filename: `mon_application_vol_3d.html` (can be changed in the script)
 - Tested on macOS and Windows with Python 3.8+
 - Airport data sourced from OurAirports database (updated automatically)

+## License

+This project is open source.
+Please check the license file for details.